meelgroup/frat-xor/README.md

 # FRAT-XOR

-The frat-xor is a toolchain for translating CNF-XOR proof from FRAT-XOR to XLRUP format.
-The format description is [here](https://github.com/meelgroup/frat-xor/blob/main/format.md).
+This repository contains the `frat-xor` tool for elaborating unsatisfiability proofs for CNF-XOR formulas from FRAT-XOR to XLRUP format.
+The latter format is supported by a formally verified proof checker `cake_xlrup`, whose verified binary implementation can be found in its own [directory](cake_xlrup/).
+The format description is [here](format.md).

+This repository was created as a fork of `FRAT-rs` which is available [here](https://github.com/digama0/frat).

 ## Build